 153. While there are clear instances of increased risk of some tumours (e.g. leukaemia, breast and brain cancer) in children compared to adults, there are other tumour types (e.g. bladder cancer) for which there appears to be little or no difference in risk by age at exposure, and some in which the published models are not supported by the data.
 Similar conclusions regarding age dependency for adverse health risks can be drawn from the data on deterministic effects.
 For many of these effects, there are significant variations in magnitude during the span from infant, through childhood and into adolescence.
-Thus, in a discussion of effects of childhood radiation exposure, age at exposure, absorbed dose to certain tissues, attained age at the time of assessment, and the particular effects of interest.
+Thus, in a discussion of effects of childhood radiation exposure, generalizations are best avoided and attention should be directed to the specifics of the exposure, age at exposure, absorbed dose to certain tissues, attained age at the time of assessment, and the particular effects of interest.